vmchale/apple/README.md

 Many cases are not implemented.
 This is provided as an artefact.

+See [Apple by Example](https://vmchale.github.io/apple/) for a demonstration of capabilities.

 The compiler will bail out with arcane error messages rather than produce an incorrect result, except that the Python/R extension modules do not enforce type safety and thus may mysteriously segfault or produce unpredictable corrupt results.